feeleen/EDisclosureMonitor/README.md

 Program is parsing user-specified public web pages each 10 sec, so you don't need to purchase subscription to access their Rest API service.

+Note: if you have too many pages to scan or small scan intervals - your queries may be blocked by web server for a while

 When information matches specified regular expression - a sound is played and file archive with financial report downloaded, extracted and pdf file opened.
 This program also helpful if you want quickly open specific fin. report files of a favorite companies directly from disclosure server